-Once we receive your application, we take up references with your school, and we invite you to sit the entrance test.
+Once we receive your application, we take up references with your school and, if you're predicted to meet the minimum entry criteria, we invite you to sit the entrance test.
 This is designed to test your ability to solve problems and work mathematically.
 No specialist preparation is required and you won't need any mathematical knowledge beyond what's normally expected at school.